robertdpowell/rp_blog/_explainers/2021-02-07-Product Discovery.md

 <br>

 ##### Discovery before Delivery
-During Discovery we validate our solution ideas by running tests/experiments, as cheaply as is possible, in order to build up our confidence levels.
+During Discovery we validate our solution ideas by running tests/experiments, as cheaply as is possible, in order to whittle down our options to those that we have confidence in.

 We create simulations, prototypes, mockups, technical proof of concepts that we put in front of users, business stakeholders, engineers to get feedback and **learn what does and doesn't work**.
 Based on what we learn, we adapt our prototypes and then test again.
 We repeat this process until we are sufficiently confident that our solution to the problem is valuable, viable, usable and technically achievable.